The Visionary Cross Project

 Research Assistant

-The Visionary Cross Project is a digital humanities initiative focused on the study and presentation of key medieval artifacts associated with The Visionary Cross tradition.
-These artifacts—the Ruthwell Cross, Bewcastle Cross, and Brussels Cross—are significant for their Old English and Runic inscriptions.
-The project has two primary goals: first, to produce high-quality 3D scans of these monuments, and second, to develop a digital edition and archive that makes the objects and their texts accessible to both scholars and the public.
-Before I began my work on the project, Dr. Daniel Paul O’Donnell from the University of Lethbridge and Dr. Roberto Rosselli Del Turco from the University of Torino completed the first goal of the project with their team.
+The Visionary Cross Project is a long-running digital humanities initiative focused on the preservation and interpretation of key medieval artifacts associated with the Visionary Cross tradition.
+These include the Ruthwell Cross, Bewcastle Cross, and Brussels Cross—monuments of great linguistic and cultural value due to their Old English and Runic inscriptions.
+The project is currently under the leadership of Dr. Daniel Paul O’Donnell (University of Lethbridge) and Dr. Roberto Rosselli Del Turco (University of Torino).

 </div>